 And in our experience the issue affecting organisations that we hear time and again is leadership.
 So given all the advice and the eye-watering $366.2 billion spent on leadership development in 2018 alone, it’s hard to believe that we only produce a relatively small number of really outstanding organisations.

-Part of the problem lies in the fact that in the last 20 years we have been told to manage the hell out of organisations, with top down targets here, KPIs there and wherever possible the introduction of processes to replace the reliance on judgement and common sense.
+Part of the problem lies in the fact that in the last 20 years we have been told to manage organisations to the nth degree of with top-down targets here, KPIs there and wherever possible the introduction of processes to replace the reliance on judgement and common sense.
 It means that we value doing things right, more than doing the right thing.

-The idea that leadership is focused on a small number of talented people directing others is increasingly flawed.
-It’s a belief that is rooted in the era of mass production when getting people to complete repetitive tasks to a consistent quality was king.
-We live in a very different world and you simply can’t order people to be creative or flexible.
-It’s an era where the customer has to be heard and so do the people in your team who are at the frontline of customer service, they have tremendous insights.
+The idea that leadership is focused on a small number of senior people directing others is increasingly flawed.
+It’s a belief that is rooted in the era of mass production when the focus was on getting people to complete repetitive tasks to a consistent quality.
+Today we live in a very different world – leaders can’t simply order people to be good at their jobs, and of course, customers have an instant and increasingly powerful voice.
+And so too do those in your team who are at the frontline of customer service, they have tremendous insights.

 Find out more about Intent-Based Leadership